coeusite/PM-TDC-PLOT/README.md

 ## License

-PM-TDC-PLOT is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+PM-TDC-PLOT is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (LGPL) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.